AtakanG7/sendBulkEmail/README.md

 ---

-For further details on how each component interacts within the system, refer to the project documentation or contact the development team.
+For more information on how the components interact within the system, refer to the project documentation or contact the development team.